KeystoneDH/2016/cfp.md

 The Keystone Digital Humanities conference will be held at the University of Pittsburgh in Pittsburgh, Pennsylvania, from **June 22-24, 2016.**

-Proposals are now invited for long presentations (20 minutes), short presentations (7 minutes), and project showcases (10 minutes) in all areas of digital humanities.
-Presentations may take the form of interactive presentations, short papers, project demos, workshops, or panel discussions.
-We welcome proposals from emerging and veteran students, teachers, and scholars.
+We invite proposals for long presentations (20 minutes), short presentations (7 minutes), and project showcases (10 minutes) in all areas of the digital humanities.
+We also invite submissions for a limited number of opportunities for interactive presentations, workshops, and/or panel discussions (60 to 90 minutes).
+Proposals are welcome from emerging and veteran students, teachers, and scholars.

-We encourage submissions on all aspects of using and/or studying digital computation within the interpretive context of the humanities, but especially on the role of communities of collaboration and faceted teamwork within this domain.
+We encourage submissions on all aspects of using and/or studying digital computation within the interpretive context of the humanities, but especially on the role of **communities of collaboration** and faceted teamwork across disciplines within this area of scholarly inquiry.

 The proposal deadline is **February 1, 2016**.
 Proposers will be notified by **March 1, 2016**.

-Please submit your name, email address, title of your proposed presentation/demo/showcase/workshop and a proposal of 200-300 words in the form below.
+Please submit your name, email address, title of your proposed presentation (or showcase/workshop/panel) and a proposal of 200-300 words in the form below.

 We will be offering a number of student bursaries in support of presenting a paper or a showcase at the conference.